 The morning liturgy was led by Rev. Josh Bizzell, pastor at Warner Robins First UMC.
 Rev. Bizzell asked members to take a moment to reflect on the icon of the Holy Family of Joseph, Mary, and the Christ child.
 “As we conference together, let us sit with this image, holding on to one another, looking to the best interests of those around us, and living as the faithful family of God.
 Jesus is among us, inviting us, welcoming us into this scene,” he said.

-The Business Session of the 2018 Annual Conference opened with the historic hymn, And Are We Yet Alive.
-Bishop Bryan called the 152nd session of the South Georgia Annual Conference to order.
-This is Bishop Bryan’s second Annual Conference to preside over as the resident bishop of the South Georgia Area.
+The Business Session of the 2019 Annual Conference opened with the historic hymn, “And Are We Yet Alive.”
+Bishop Bryan called the 153rd session of the South Georgia Annual Conference to order.
+This is Bishop Bryan’s third Annual Conference to preside over as the resident bishop of the South Georgia Area.